-The raw materials used to create the patch were a standard 6K-tow, 5-harness weave carbon fiber fabric and a vinylester resin, catalyzed with methyl ethyl ketone peroxide (MEKP) and promoted with cobalt naphthenate.
+The raw materials used to create the patch design 1 were a standard 6K-tow, 5-harness weave carbon fiber fabric and a vinylester resin, catalyzed with methyl ethyl ketone peroxide (MEKP) and promoted with cobalt naphthenate.
 The resin had a gel time of 1.0 - 1.5 hours.
-The fabric was cut to give a quasi-isotropic lay-up with +/- 45 degrees for the outer layers, interleaved with 0 - 90 degree layers.
+The fabric was cut to give a quasi-isotropic lay-up with \pm 45 degrees for the outer layers, interleaved with 0, 90 degree layers.
 A 567 g (20 oz.) woven roving, glass fabric outer layer was employed for the outer face (i.e., on the inside diameter of the patch).
 The inner glass face (i.e., outside diameter of the patch) was included to act as a galvanic corrosion barrier between the carbon fiber composite and the steel.

 The composite patch was fabricated using a wet lay-up process followed by vacuum bagging.
 To develop the technique, the first trial was a flat panel, approximately 254 mm (10 in.) by 254 mm (10 in.).
 It was determined that additional layers of fabric were needed to increase section thickness.
-This was accomplished by including extra 0 - 90 degree internal layers of the semi-circular patch.
+This was accomplished by including extra 0, 90 degree internal layers in the semi-circular patch.

-The half-round composite patch had an outside diameter that matched the internal diameter of the pipe section.
+The half-round composite patch (design 1) had an outside diameter that matched the internal diameter of the pipe section.
 The patch was 711 mm (28 in.) in length, 254 mm (10 in.) wide, by 11.42 mm (0.45 in.) thick.
 The semi-circular patch lay-up consisted of 27 layers; layers 1 and 27 were glass woven roving.
-The remainder consisted of alternating layers of +/- 45 degree and 0 - 90 degree (fiber orientation) to produce the patch (Table 1).
-A semi-circular mold was produced from a cut half-round of 20-inch pipe (Figure 17).
-Figure 18 shows the dry pack of quasi-isometric fiber build.
-Figure 19 is the breather cloth frame draped around the pack.
-The Mylar top is draped next as in Figure 20, which is followed by the application of the top breather draped over the pack.
-Figure 21 is the vacuum bag film draped over entire pack.
+The remainder consisted of alternating layers of \pm 45 degree (i.e., quasi-isotropic) and 0, 90 degree (fiber orientation) to produce the patch (Table 1).
+A semi-circular mold was produced from a cut half-round of 508 mm (20 in.) diameter pipe (Figure 22).
+Figure 23 shows the dry pack of quasi-isometric fiber build.
+Figure 24 is the breather cloth frame draped around the pack.
+The Mylar top is draped next as in Figure 25, which is followed by the application of the top breather draped over the pack.
+Figure 26 is the vacuum bag film draped over entire pack.